 “In today’s global macroeconomic environment, it’s only natural for them to pause,” Drake said, referring to the VIP market revenue.
 “It will resume growth in the near future.”

-Wynn Macau, the Hong Kong-listed unit of Wynn Resorts Ltd. (WYNN), reported yesterday that adjusted Macau property earnings before interest, taxes, depreciation and amortization fell 1.3 percent to $292.2 million in the third quarter.
+Wynn Macau, the Hong Kong-listed unit of Wynn Resorts Ltd. (WYNN:US), reported yesterday that adjusted Macau property earnings before interest, taxes, depreciation and amortization fell 1.3 percent to $292.2 million in the third quarter.

 To contact the reporter on this story: Vinicy Chan in Hong Kong at email@example.com